Our Curated Alexandria Itinerary

 The Cathedral of Evangelismos

-Evening: Built in 1847 by the Greek Orthodox Patriarch of Alexandria, Hierotheus II of Alexandria, with imposing aesthetics composed of intricately-designed depictions of biblical events on stained glass that invoke emotions of splendour.
+Built in 1847 by the Greek Orthodox Patriarch of Alexandria, Hierotheus II of Alexandria, this cathedral is composed of intricately designed depictions of biblical events on stained glass that invoke emotions of splendour.

 Explore Alexandria Itinerary